 About Crystal Karakochuk

-Assistant Professor, Human Nutrition
+Associate Professor, Human Nutrition

 Canada Research Chair Tier 2 in Micronutrients and Human Health